CopterCamTech/flight-tools/README.md

 ```
 ## 👉 FLASK MODE (GUI) Requirements and Syntax

 FLASK is a micro web server for python scripts.
-When FLASK is enabled, python scripts are available on a local web browser using `http://localhost:5000`  (port 5000 is a default - and can be changed)
+When FLASK is enabled, python scripts are available on a local web browser using `http://localhost:5000`  (port 5000 is a FLASK default - and can be changed)

 A python virtual environment must be active to run FLASK.